sunnylalwani41/Life_Skill/Learning_Process.md

 3. Mind has 2 modes.
    i.
 Active/Focus mode: When mind is focusing on something. ii.
 Diffused mode: When mind`s nurvous is at relaxed state.

+4. There are following 4 steps to approaching new topic:
+   i.
+The whole topic should be divide into smaller parts. ii.
+Learn enough to correct yourself. iii.
+Remove barrier like- internet, notification ... iv.
+All over 20 hours Deliberate practice i.e. 45 minutes daily.